 Mabaleka was born in Nswazi in Umzingwane District in Matabeleland South Province.
-Tymon was the the second born in a family of nine made up of six boys and three girls.
-He attended Losikeyi Primary School in Bulawayo.
-He studied at Mpopoma High School and later moved to Mzilikazi High School.
+Tymon was the second born in a family of nine, made up of six boys and three girls.
+He attended Lozikeyi Primary School in Bulawayo.
+He studied at Mpopoma High School and later moved to Mzilikazi Secondary School.

 He played for Highlanders Football Club.
 Tymon began his illustrious career at Eastlands before moving to Highlanders in 1973.
 That season is considered as the turning point for the once docile giant in semi-professional football.
 Bosso who had been promoted back to the elite league after topping the lower division in 1972 following their demotion in 1971 when they finished with a paltry seven points, relied on the brilliance of players like Tymon to assert themselves as one of Zimbabwe’s top sides.

 With Tymon in the thick of things alongside Cavin Duberly, Lawrence Phiri, Billy Sibanda, Edward Dzowa, Kenny Luphahla, Mike Mpofu, Peter Bhebhe, Ananias Dube, Josiah Nxumalo and Boet Van Ays, Highlanders won their first major title – the 1973 Chibuku Trophy and regional title.